[ Printer Friendly Version ] [ Report Abuse ]

-“Then get a muggle job!” cried Emily, throwing up her arms.
+“Then get a muggle job!”
+She threw up her arms.

-“Since when do you need a CV to open a record shop?!”
-Emily shot back.
+“Since when do you need a CV to open a record shop?” she shot back.
 “You just sort of, open it.”

-Emily had stumped him at every turn, but Tristan felt his original point was valid, even if he hadn’t communicated it exactly.
-Hogwarts seemed to expect only one thing out of a person and, to Tristan, teacher or healer or Ministry drone all seemed like different names for the exact same thing.
-While he did think owning a record shop would be cool, he didn’t quite have the words for what he really wanted to do.
+Emily had stumped him at every turn, but he still felt his original point was valid even if he couldn’t put it into words.
+Hogwarts seemed to expect only one thing out of a person and to Tristan, teacher or healer or Ministry drone all sounded like different names for the exact same thing.
+While he did think owning a record shop would be cool, he didn’t quite have a name for what he really wanted to do.

-“Suctus Fumigant,” incanted Isobel, using her wand like hoover on the smoke in the air.
+“Suctus Fumigant.”
+Isobel used her wand like hoover on the smoke in the air.

-“Scourgify,” came Emily’s spell, clearing the floor of any ash.
+“Scourgify.”
+Emily’s spell cleared the floor of ash.

-“Don’t tidy up on our accord,” rang the voice of George Weasley, and the twins appeared from around the bend.
+“Don’t tidy up on our accord,” George Weasley called as the twins emerged around the bend.
 Tristan and his friends participated in a collective exhale.

-“Yes, we love what you’ve done with the place,” agreed Fred.
+“Yes, we love what you’ve done with the place.”
+Fred nodded.

-“Isn’t it after hours for third years?” asked Isobel.
-The twins shared a confidential glance.
+“Isn’t it after hours for third years?”
+Isobel asked.

-“And we were hoping you might take pity on us ickle thirdies, and spare some of your fine cannabis on us,” entreated Fred.
+“We were hoping you might take pity on us ickle thirdies,” Fred said.
+“And spare some of your fine cannabis for us.”

 “We do beseech,” added George.